Social Justice Coalition (South Africa): Safety and Justice

 This program is designed to make Khayelitsha and all of South Africa a safer place where there is improved access to justice and a better working relationship between the police and communities.

 Khayelitsha and safety

 Khayelitsha is one of the most unsafe areas in South Africa and is similar to the conditions in townships across the country.
-It has an over-worked and under-resourced criminal justice system.
-For years the SJC and partner organizations monitored crime and safety in Khayelitsha and identified many problems such as poor police investigations, lack of support for victims of crime, long response times when police are called, dockets disappearing from court and a lack of support for police.
+It has an overworked and under-resourced criminal justice system.
+For years, the SJC and partner organizations monitored crime and safety in Khayelitsha and identified many problems such as poor police investigations, lack of support for victims of crime, long response times when police are called, dockets disappearing from court and a lack of support for police.
 The South African Police Service (SAPS), often the only recourse that poor and vulnerable people have, is unable to ensure residents safety.
-Apartheid era resource allocations persist resulting in the Khayelitsha cluster being allocated less police officers per capita than those serving formerly white and coloured areas in the city and by and large the least experienced detectives.
+Apartheid era resource allocations persist resulting in the Khayelitsha cluster being allocated less police officers per capita than those serving formerly white and coloured areas in the city, and by and large the least experienced detectives.